jinyanghk/xv6-gui/README.md

 ## FUTURE PLAN

 Here are some ideas I think can be explored in the future:
 - Add functions for drawing line, circle and other graph primitives.
-We can then imlement a simple painting program.
+We can then implement a simple painting program.
 - Redo the widget class.
 Organize widgets into a tree structure.
 Add layout widget class (row, column, grid,etc).
 Add messaging between widgets.
 Add more constraint options (percentage instead of actual pixels).
-Basically working towards a mini Flutter project.
+Basically working towards a modern GUI implementation.
-- Add system wide text selection, copy and paste (through the popup window functionality).
+- Add system-wide text selection, copy and paste (through the popup window functionality).
-- Add more user programs like image viewer, some simple games (maybe using x or y scrolling).
+- Add more user programs like image viewer, some simple games.